djeada/Numpy-Tutorials/notes/4_matrix_operations.md

 By understanding the rank, one can determine the properties of a matrix and its ability to be inverted, which is crucial in numerous linear algebra applications.

-Certainly!
-Here's a more comprehensive table that covers a wider range of matrix and vector operations in NumPy, along with examples for each operation.

 ### Summary of Matrix Operations

 | Operation          | Description                              | NumPy Function             | Python Operator |